Sharing Music With Your Child:

 You can sing familiar songs and rhymes with your child, or you can make up your own songs, during clean up, dressing, eating and bath time.
 Use a familiar tune and create a bath time, bed time or meal time song.
 Examples include: “This is the way we wash our hair, wash our hair, wash our hair…” or to the tune of Frere Jacques: “Put your socks on, put your socks on, on your feet, on your feet”.

 There is no right or wrong way to sing or share rhymes with your child.
 The most important thing is that you are spending time together and you are helping your child learn new words and concepts that will help him throughout his life.
-To view a power point of Language and Music, click here.
-You can also download the power point in PDF format.
+More information about Language and Music can be found is these power point slides.